 Studies suggest that cordyceps may modulate signaling pathways involved in cell proliferation, apoptosis, and metastasis of breast cancer cells.
 Cordyceps is often used as a complementary medicine alongside conventional breast cancer treatments, aiming to enhance their efficacy and alleviate treatment-related side effects.

-2008 study found that the aqueous extract of Cordyceps militaris (AECM) can inhibit tumor growth and metastasis by disrupting the cancer cells’ mitochondrial function: “AECM-induced apoptosis may relate to the activation of caspase-3 and mitochondria dysfunctions.”
+A 2008 study found that the aqueous extract of Cordyceps militaris (AECM) can inhibit tumor growth and metastasis by disrupting the cancer cells’ mitochondrial function: “AECM-induced apoptosis may relate to the activation of caspase-3 and mitochondria dysfunctions.”

 Can cordyceps help with ovarian cancer?